JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/README.md

 ## Application Modes Context

 In the application, each MVC (Model-View-Controller) component for every module comprises an assembly of classes, each designed for a specific application mode:

-Standard Mode: Classes like GenModelStandard and GenControllerStandard are responsible for routine tasks like generating a single key or signature, without the complexity of benchmarking.
+- **Standard Mode**: Classes like `GenModelStandard` (from the model assembly for key generation) and `GenControllerStandard` (from the controller assembly for key generation) are responsible for routine tasks like generating a single key or signature, without the complexity of benchmarking.

-Benchmarking Mode: Classes like GenModelBenchmarking and GenControllerBenchmarking specialise in processing and evaluating batches of operations, delivering results for individual keys.
+- **Benchmarking Mode**: Classes like `GenModelBenchmarking` and `GenControllerBenchmarking` specialize in processing and evaluating batches of operations, delivering results for individual keys.

-Comparison Mode: Comparison classes, such as GenModelComparisonBenchmarking and GenControllerComparisonBenchmarking, enable comparative analysis across different key sizes, contrasting parameters and outcomes side by side.
+- **Comparison Mode**: Comparison classes, such as `GenModelComparisonBenchmarking` and `GenControllerComparisonBenchmarking`, enable comparative analysis across different key sizes, contrasting parameters and outcomes side by side.

 This pattern extends to the view assembly for key generation, as well as the respective assemblies for signatures modules.

 ## Maven Configuration